 - Meeting and getting to know those you are doing business with

 - There may not be one close to where you live

 Bitcoin ATMs or BTMs are standalone kiosks that allow customers to buy bitcoin, ethereum and sometimes other cryptocurrencies by depositing cash into the machine.
-Some will allow you to sell your crypto as well, and pay you out in cash, while others only allow you to buy.
+Some will also allow you to sell your crypto as well and pay you out in cash.
 Bitcoin ATMs are mostly found in convenience stores, shopping centers, bars, and other high-traffic urban locations.
 The easiest way to find one near you is on Coin ATM Radar, a longstanding website which lists almost every Bitcoin ATM (as well as many live tellers) in different parts of the world, including Canada and the United States.
 Bitcoin ATMs charge exorbitant fees and take advantage of new, inexperienced traders.